adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-**1. Notice how remarkably similar CTM is to this solution.** The difference is that the application doesn't directly interface with browser APIs.
+**1. Notice how remarkably similar CTM *looks* in comparison.** The difference is that the application doesn't directly interface with browser APIs.
 Facades provide a leaner, context-specific API that allows you to iron out bugs to enable Progressive Enhancement reliably.

 **2. Also note, the one-to-one mapping between what is *checked* in the condition and what is *used* by the application.** This is *vital*.
 If you break this rule, you are asking for trouble.